-Yes, bergamots aren’t something one runs across everyday in the supermarket, or even at greengrocers.
+Bergamots aren’t something one runs across every day in the supermarket, or even at greengrocers.
 But mid-winter, depending on where you live, you just might get lucky and happen across some, as I recently did in Paris.
 But no matter, this recipe can be made with other kinds of lemon, especially “sweet” lemons, such as Meyer lemons.

-There’s conflicting information what a bergamot actually is, but it’s definitely a member of the citrus family and most consider it to be a relative of the bitter orange, which might have been mated with a lemon at some point in its dubious past.
+There’s conflicting information on what a bergamot actually is, but it’s definitely a member of the citrus family and most consider it to be a relative of the bitter orange, which might have been mated with a lemon at some point in its murky past.

-Most are familiar with the fruit because the oil from the peel is used to flavor Earl Grey tea, and in France, many people are familiar with bergamot as they’re used to make the balmy-tasting Bergamots de Nancy hard candies, from the Lorraine region.
+Most are familiar with the fruit because the oil from the peel is used to flavor Earl Grey tea.
+In France, many people are familiar with bergamot as they’re used to make the balmy-tasting Bergamots de Nancy hard candies, from the Lorraine region.

 - 3 cups (600g) sugar

 - 4 cups (1L) water, plus more for blanching the bergamots

 - pinch of sea salt

 - Rinse and dry the bergamots, trim off the stem ends, then cut each in half and pluck out the seeds.